Bayesian/Graphoid intersection property for factorisation spaces: Introduction

 \subsection{Structure of this document}

-In this presentation we will derive an intersection property for factorisation spaces (Theorem.(\ref{central}), Corollary.(\ref{infi-intersect})), that generalises the Bayesian intersection property (Corollary.(\ref{Graphoid_interesect}).
-More explicitly, there is a poset morphism stable under intersection between the poset of coverings of a given finite set $I$, that corresponds to the family of variables, to the poset of factorisations (Corollary \ref{Morphisminter}).
-No hypothesis of finitness will be needed on the sets of variables $E_i$ nor on $I$ (Corollary.(\ref{infi-intersect})).\\

-An application of this property is the existence of a minimum factorisation for strictly positive functions (\cite{yeung}) in a more general setting (Corollary.(\ref{Minfac}), Corollary.(\ref{Minfac2})).
-An other consequence is the Hammersley-Clifford theorem (Corollary.(\ref{HC})), for which we give an other proof, and that we show to be inherited from a property for graphs.\\

-We will first give the definitions and some general properties (Subsection.(\ref{section-factorisation}),(\ref{section-coverings})) of factorisation spaces and orders on coverings\footnote{Here covering has to be understood in a general sense as we consider coverings of any subsets of $I$.}.
-This will lead us to relate the two through Proposition.(\ref{morph}). \\
+In Section \ref{chapitre-1:section-1}, we will give some general properties on partial coverings and their natural order making it a preorder with join and meet.
+Proposition \ref{morph} states that there is an increasing function between the preorder set of partial coverings and the poset of factorisation spaces that preserve the join. \\

-Our aim in Section.(\ref{section-intersection-1}) is to extend Proposition.(\ref{morph}) thanks to the intersection property (Theorem.(\ref{central})).
-In this section we do not assume the $E_i, i\in I$ to be finite, however we assume $I$ to be finite. \\
+In Section \ref{chapitre-1:section-intersection-1} we prove the intersection property (Theorem \ref{chapitre-1:central}) and as a consequence we show that the increasing function also preserves meets.
+In this section we do not assume the $(E_i, i\in I)$ to be finite, however we assume $I$ to be finite. \\